 - Go back to the My Content page and click your templates folder in the left pane.
 Your feature service now appears there.

 So far, you've created an ArcGIS organization group, a web map, and shared one or more feature layers.
 You are nearly done creating your new template.
 Now you'll test your new template to make sure everything is configured correctly.
 The following steps show you how:

 - On the ArcGIS GeoPlanner—Getting Started dialog box, click Create New Project.

 - On the ArcGIS GeoPlanner—Select a Template dialog box, click My Organization and browse to the template you created.

 The Preview Symbol Palette dialog box displays the feature templates you created when working through this workflow.

 - Click Select to create a new project.

 Congratulations!
 You've successfully created a new template.
-In this workflow, you created a new GeoPlanner template by creating and sharing an ArcGIS Online group, a web map, and feature service.
+In this workflow, you created a new GeoPlanner template by creating and sharing an your ArcGIS organization group, a web map, and feature service.
 You tested your template by creating a new project from it.
 You can begin to work in GeoPlanner, start a tutorial, or optionally enable some properties of the template feature service.
 These properties allow data export and feature attachments.
 See Feature service properties for more information.